-- Essentials of Negotiation Ch 12 Best practices in negotiations

-- Getting to Yes Ch 1-4

-- Getting to Yes In conclusion

-- A primer on personal development

-Session 12 - Coalitions

-Optional Final Paper - Upload to Canvas (10 POINTS, can submit only 1 optional assignment)

-Readings:

-Map the players, change the game ATTENDANCE Because this course is so experiential, attendance at class sessions (whether in person or online) is essential to getting learning value from the course.
+- Essentials of Negotiation Ch 12 Best practices in negotiations - Getting to Yes Ch 1-4 - Getting to Yes In conclusion - A primer on personal development ATTENDANCE Because this course is so experiential, attendance at class sessions is essential to getting learning value from the course.
 Further, because most class sessions involve pairs or groups of students working together, absences have the potential to undermine classmates' experience.
 Thus, attendance is required for all class sessions.
 Absences will carry a grade penalty.
 Missing a negotiation, or a survey about the negotiation, will carry a grade penalty.
 And of course, missing or late assignments will carry additional grade penalties.
 See grading below for more information.
-ATTENDANCE - including completing 4 post-negotiation surveys, 4 points per session (48 POINTS) ACTIVE PARTICIPATION - active, substantive, consistent involvement in class discussions and debriefing, citizenship (10 POINTS) GRADING Given the practical nature of the course, we keep assignments minimal, and instead ask for active participation in class.
+ATTENDANCE - including completing 4 post-negotiation surveys, 4 points per session, including law school special session (48 POINTS) ACTIVE PARTICIPATION AND CITIZENSHIP - active, substantive, consistent involvement in class discussions, feedback to peers, class citizenship (10 POINTS) GRADING Given the practical nature of the course, we keep assignments minimal, and instead ask for active participation in class.
 Part of this participation will involve preparing for negotiations in advance, reflecting on exercises, building models and uploading them to canvas, and completing assignments that ask you to reflect on your development.
 Please note a large portion of the grade will be dedicated to attendance and participation.
-Your grade is largely based in the effort you put into active participation in class, and assignments make up the remainder.
+Your grade is largely based in the effort you put into active participation in class.
 Also note that we will have an optional Final Paper/Presentation.
 You cannot get an H without completing a Final Presentation or Final Paper (we give you the option to choose which is of more interest), if you do not complete the final presentation/paper your max grade will be 90/100, you will not be graded on your % out of 90.
 If you need to hand in something late there is no need to ask for an extension.
 Just be aware that we subtract one point per every day an assignment is late.
 The exception to this rule are models that you need to develop in advance of negotiations, and the Action Planning Assignment, which must be completed on time as they are the source for an activity that week.
-TOTAL POINTS - including a max of 1 optional assignment - 100 POINTS Grade Cutoff Guidelines (note that elective courses are now subject to a required grade distribution, so these cutoffs should serve as a guide only) 90-100 Н 80-89 HP 70-79 Р 60-69 LP 0-59 F
+TOTAL POINTS - including a max of 1 optional assignment - 100 POINTS Grade Cutoff Guidelines (note that elective courses are now subject to a required grade distribution, so these cutoffs should serve as a guide only and are subject to change): 90-100 A / H 80-89 B / HP 70-79 C / P 60-69 D/ LP 0-59 F / F